-In some states it may be possible for a biological father to bring a paternity action even though the child has a legal father, even after the parents themselves are legally barred from disputing paternity, whether by virtue of the passage of time or as the result of prior litigation or court ruling.
+In some states it may be possible for a biological father to bring a paternity action even though the child has a legal father.
+A third party paternity action may be possible even after the parents themselves are legally barred from disputing paternity, whether by virtue of the passage of time or as the result of prior litigation or court ruling.

 In most states, a court that hears an effort to reverse a prior paternity determination has the discretion to deny the petition if it finds that disestablishing paternity or substituting another father as the child's legal father would be contrary to the best interest of the child.